 As then they will be able to offer you alternative exercises to do if they think the more challenging moves in the routine could aggravate your problem.

 Secondly, as with any new exercise you need to start slowly and build up gradually.

 So try to find a beginners class and move on from there once you are getting the hang of it and want to try something more intense.

 Also try to find smaller classes if you can (preferably under 12 people).

-As when you are in a big class you can get lost in the crowd and it becomes for the instructor to make sure everyone is keeping to the correct technique.
+As when you are in a big class you can get lost in the crowd and it becomes difficult for the instructor to make sure everyone is keeping to the correct technique.

 But with a smaller class you'll get much more personal feedback which will help you to stay healthy.

-So I'd recommend you learn pilates in classes with qualified teachers before attempting to practice by yourself at home.
+So I'd recommend you learn Pilates in classes with qualified teachers before attempting to practice by yourself at home.

-And adopting regular pilates sessions either in a class or at home can help you to:
+And adopting regular Pilates sessions either in a class or at home can help you to:

-You just need to make sure you are doing the exercises correctly and the benefits will come.
+Just need to make sure you are doing the exercises correctly and the benefits will come.